ETAAcademy/ETAAcademy-ZK-Meme/33_Copy_Constraints_Optimization_Plonk.md

 This method fixes the public values as constants, requiring recomputation of the $q_C(X)$ polynomial if values change, which is inefficient.

-Introduce a new column \(\phi\) for public parameters, which allow public input changes without affecting other parts of the circuit.
+Introduce a new column $\phi$ for public parameters, which allow public input changes without affecting other parts of the circuit.
 The new arithmetic constraint is:

 $q_L(X)w_a(X) + q_R(X)w_b(X) + q_M(X)w_a(X)w_b(X) - q_O(X)w_c(X) + q_C(X) + \phi(X) = 0$